News

 Source: fortune.com

-A company representative verified that the goal of this training is to improve AI prompting skills within its workforce.
-Peter Fox, head of learning at Citi, explained that the training aims to show colleagues the impact of effective prompting versus basic prompting.
-The adaptive learning platform adjusts the training to suit each employee's current understanding.
-Experts might finish in less than 10 minutes, while those with less experience could take about 30 minutes.
+Peter Fox, head of learning at Citi, explained that the training program is designed to demonstrate the difference between effective and basic prompting.
+The adaptive learning platform adjusts to each employee's level of understanding, allowing experienced users to complete the training in less than 10 minutes, while those with less experience may take up to 30 minutes.

-Citi noted significant employee engagement with its AI tools; staff have entered over 6.5 million prompts this year.
-Ryan and Selva stated that a well-composed prompt could enhance work speed, uncover insights, and amplify impact, similar to how the right question can provide clarity in a client meeting, according to American Banker.
+Citi has seen significant engagement with its AI tools, with employees entering over 6.5 million prompts this year.
+Ryan and Selva noted that well-composed prompts can accelerate work processes, uncover valuable insights, and amplify the impact of AI, similar to how a well-framed question can provide clarity in a client meeting.

 The Democratization of AI Skills

-Experts suggest that making AI skills more widespread is a major cultural shift in both the banking sector and other professional industries.
-Christina Muller, a workplace mental health expert and consultant at R3 Continuum, noted the importance of training to reassure employees that AI is intended to assist, not replace them.
-Accenture CEO Jule Sweet recently mentioned her company was letting go of some employees who couldn't adapt to new tech.
-Similarly, Walmart CEO Doug McMillon stated that AI would have an impact on nearly all positions at the retailer.
+The initiative reflects a broader cultural shift in the banking industry, where AI skills are becoming increasingly essential.
+Christina Muller, a workplace mental health expert and consultant at R3 Continuum, emphasized the importance of training to reassure employees that AI is meant to assist, not replace, human workers.
+This sentiment is echoed by other industry leaders, including Accenture CEO Julie Sweet, who recently mentioned that her company had to let go of employees unable to adapt to new technologies.

 Citi's Continuous Upskilling Process